 Please be aware that under 17 U.S.C. § 512(f), you may be liable for any damages, including costs and attorneys’ fees incurred by us or our users, if you knowingly materially misrepresent that material or activity is infringing, as was the case in Lenz v.
 Universal and OPG v.
 Diebold.
 If you are unsure whether the material you are reporting is in fact infringing, you may wish to contact an attorney before filing a notification with us.

 We process reports in the order in which they are received.
 Once you've submitted your ticket, we will email you a ticket confirmation.
 Please note, submitting duplicate copyright notices may result in a delay in processing.

-If we decide to remove or disable access to the material, we will notify the affected user(s) after removing or disabling access to the material, provide them with access to the reporter’s complaint along with instructions on how to file a counter-notice, and forward a copy of the complaint to Lumen.
+If we decide to remove or disable access to the material, we will notify the affected user(s) after removing or disabling access to the material, provide them with a full copy of the reporter’s complaint (including the provided contact information) along with instructions on how to file a counter-notice, and forward a redacted copy of the complaint to Lumen.

 Tip: If you’ve not yet received a copy of the copyright notification regarding the content removed from your account, please respond to the support ticket we sent you.

 In an effort to be as transparent as possible regarding the removal or restriction of access to user-posted content, we clearly mark withheld Tweets and media to indicate to viewers when content has been withheld (examples below).
 We also send a redacted copy of each copyright complaint and counter-notice that we process to Lumen, where they are posted to a public-facing website (with your personal information removed).